 Suzie’s Cat Refuge is NOT a registered 501(c)(3) non-profit.
 However, that will change within the next year, as a condition of my Rescue Partner agreement with the Animal Humane Society.
 For now, I’m simply running it as a small, largely self-funded service to cats, giving safe refuge to strays, and cats that are in danger of being euthanized in local shelters.
-Sorry, I am no longer taking owner-surrenders, but will happily help owners rehome their cats via Petfinder, if they are willing to keep the cat in their home until adopted.
-All cats listed on Petfinder must be up-to-date on their shots.
-Adoption applicants will be subject to the same screening process as all other cats in my program, as well as charged an adoption fee, payable to Suzie’s Cat Refuge.
+Sorry, but I am no longer taking owner-surrendered cats, unless the owner is willing to foster the cat until it is adopted.

 The more I am able to increase my fund-raising efforts, the more likely it is that I will eventually be able to recruit additional foster volunteers, and help more cats in need.
 Thankfully, Suzie’s Online Store has been quite successful!
 I’ve managed to cover a good portion of my food, supplies, and vetting costs by selling items that people have donated to the store, or that were acquired from “Free!” ads.
 Somewhere down the road, I would also like to begin offering pet sitting services.
 I’m always looking for ways to raise money for the cat refuge that actually benefit my supporters in one way or another, rather than simply drain their pockets.